-Bosnia and Herzegovina-Croatia gas interconnection design study completed8.
-May 2020. / SEE Energy News
+Bosnia and Herzegovina-Croatia gas interconnection design study completed, SEE Energy News

 The Mot MacDonald – Connecta consortium has completed a design study for gas interconnection between Bosnia and Herzegovina (BiH) and Croatia, Bosnian gas company BH-Gas announced.